folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 initialResultCount | number | The number of records to fetch when a new search is executed (including the null search that is run when the module starts). resultCountIncrement | number | The amount by which to increase the number of records when scrolling close to the bottom of the loaded list. viewRecordComponent | component | A React component that displays a record of the appropriate type in full view.
-This is invoked with a specific set of properties that ought also to be documented, but for now, see the example of [`<ViewUser>` in ui-users](https://github.com/folio-org/ui-users/blob/master/ViewUser.js). editRecordComponent | component | A React component that displays an editing form for a record of the appropriate type, and which can also be used for creating new records.
+This is invoked with a specific set of properties that ought also to be documented, but for now, see the example of [`<ViewUser>` in ui-users](https://github.com/folio-org/ui-users/blob/master/ViewUser.js). viewRecordPathById | function | A function that takes an id and returns a path to link brief records to.
+Used in lieu of `viewRecordComponent` createRecordPath | string | Path to link the "New" button to rather than use `editRecordComponent`. editRecordComponent | component | A React component that displays an editing form for a record of the appropriate type, and which can also be used for creating new records.
 This is invoked with a specific set of properties that ought also to be documented, but for now, see the example of [`<UserForm>` in ui-users](https://github.com/folio-org/ui-users/blob/master/UserForm.js). newRecordInitialValues | object whose keys are field-names | Values to set into the form when creating a new record. visibleColumns | array of fieldnames | As for [`<MultiColumnList>`](https://github.com/folio-org/stripes-components/blob/master/lib/MultiColumnList/readme.md)